Louis-DR/j2gpp/README.md

 Stripping whitespaces or other characters from the start or end of strings can be done with the Python functions `strip`, `lstrip`, and `rstrip`.

-Case and formatting can be controlled with the Python functions `title` and `swapcase`, or the added functions `camel`, `pascal`, `snake` and `kebab`. `camel` and `pascal` will remove the underscores and hyphens by default but leave the dots ; that behaviour can be changed by providing the filter arguments `remove_underscore`, `remove_hyphen` and `remove_dot` as `True` or `False`. `snake` and `kebab` will group capitalized letters and preserve capitalization by default ; that behaviour can be changed by providing the filter arguments `preserve_caps` and `group_caps` as `True` or `False`.
+Case and formatting can be controlled with the Python functions `title` and `swapcase`, or the added functions `camel`, `pascal`, `snake` and `kebab`. `camel` and `pascal` will remove the underscores and hyphens by default but leave the dots ; that behavior can be changed by providing the filter arguments `remove_underscore`, `remove_hyphen` and `remove_dot` as `True` or `False`. `snake` and `kebab` will group capitalized letters and preserve capitalization by default ; that behavior can be changed by providing the filter arguments `preserve_caps` and `group_caps` as `True` or `False`.

-Paragraph formatting is facilitated by multiple filters that should be used on a `filter` block. `reindent` removes pre-existing indentation and sets new one. `autoindent` removes pre-existing indentation and sets new indent by incrementing and decrementing the depth based on start and end delimiters of blocks provided by the `starts` and `ends` lists of strings provided by argument (culry braces by default). `align` aligns every line of the paragraph by columns, left before `§`, right before `§§`.
+Paragraph formatting is facilitated by multiple filters that should be used on a `filter` block. `reindent` removes pre-existing indentation and sets new one. `autoindent`/`auto_indent` removes pre-existing indentation and sets new indent by incrementing and decrementing the depth based on start and end delimiters of blocks provided by the `starts` and `ends` lists of strings provided by argument (curly braces by default). `align` aligns every line of the paragraph by columns, left before `§`, right before `§§`.

 Restructuring of large blocks is facilitated by the filter `restructure` that should be used on a `filter` block.
 The block will be parsed for structure tags, which is an addition to the Jinja2 syntax and uses the `{§...§}` syntax.
 The only structure tag currently implemented is `spacing`.
 It takes a single parameter representing a number of line.
 When the restructuring filter processes the tag, it will strip all line breaks before and after the tag and replace them with the number of line breaks specified.
 This is useful to add spacing to the template for readability while keeping the spacing of the generate file clean.